DETAILED ACTION

 Response to 101 Remarks

-Applicant's arguments (p1-5), filed 06/17/2025, have been fully considered and are not persuasive for the previously stated reasons in the previous Office Action, with additions necessitated by claim amendments.
+Applicant's remarks (p1-5), filed 04/02/2026 have been fully considered and are not persuasive for the previously stated reasons in the previous Office Action, with additions necessitated by claim amendments.
 The Applicant asserts instant claim limitations are:

-As discussed above, it is agreed that “to perform diagnostics on the sample of waste water, determine a corresponding viral load” recitations cannot practically be performed in one’s mind.
-Rather, this exemplary limitation regarding physical testing steps/diagnostics was examined as an element in addition to the judicial exception/abstract idea/mental process which may provide practical integration, then inventive concept.
-The mere presence of physical steps in the claim with the judicial exception does not guarantee eligibility (see As the Supreme Court explained in Alice Corp., mere physical or tangible implementation of an exception does not guarantee eligibility.
+Applicant asserts, “microcontroller-based components and their associated activities cannot practically be applied in one’s mind…” recitations cannot practically be performed in one’s mind.
+However, the argument presented is not persuasive.
+First, the mere presence of physical steps in the claim with the judicial exception does not guarantee eligibility (see As the Supreme Court explained in Alice Corp., mere physical or tangible implementation (microcontroller-based components) of an exception does not guarantee eligibility.
 Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank Int'l, 573 U.S. 208, 224, 110 USPQ2d 1976, 1983-84 (2014) ("The fact that a computer ‘necessarily exist[s] in the physical, rather than purely conceptual, realm,’ is beside the point").
 See also Genetic Technologies Ltd. v.
 Merial LLC, 818 F.3d 1369, 1377, 118 USPQ2d 1541, 1547 (Fed.
 Cir.
 2016) (steps of DNA amplification and analysis are not "sufficient" to render claim 1 patent eligible merely because they are physical steps).
 In MPEP 2106.04(d)(I)).
-Ultimately physical steps such as the said wet laboratory steps performed within an assay cartridge constitute field of use limitations/extra-solution steps, which were necessary to provide the data used in the judicial exception/abstract idea/mental process.
+Ultimately physical steps such as the said wet laboratory steps performed within an assay cartridge (microcontroller-based performance of diagnostics on the sample of waste water) constitute field of use limitations/extra-solution steps, which were necessary to provide the data used in the judicial exception/abstract idea/mental process of one skilled in the art of laboratory result analysis.
+The output of viral load information with the associated location information can be evaluated by an epidemiologist, who can surmise an elevated viral load in wastewater from county X indicates and elevated risk of disease Y, and can diagram the viral load data on a map with location and/or population information to activate public health interventions, such as social distancing or mask wearing.

 With respect to the instant claims, the steps (obtaining, processing, and displaying viral load data on map) and additional elements (POC device, real-time Polymerase chain reaction; and performing targeted sequencing, diagnostics) involving automated mental steps do not comprise an inventive concept when considered individually or as an ordered combination that transforms the claimed judicial exception into a patent-eligible application of the judicial exception.
 Therefore, the claims do not amount to significantly more than the judicial exception itself (Step 2B: No).
 As such, claims 1-4, 7, and 21-25 are not patent eligible.